 Gartner Hype Cycle

-In the sheets, newer technologies are often analyzed legally.
-In order to filter out interesting technologies, the “Hype Cycle for Emerging Technologies“ of the research and consulting company Gartner Inc. can prove particularly useful.
-It shows which technologies are likely to be on the way to a hype, which are currently being hyped, and which have already left the hype behind.
+In the Sheets, emerging technologies are often legally assessed.
+In order to filter out interesting technologies, the "Hype Cycle for Emerging Technologies" of the research and consulting company Gartner Inc. can prove particularly useful.
+It shows which technologies are likely to be on their way to hype, which are currently being hyped, and which have already left the hype behind.

-According to Gartner Inc., the first phase of the Hype Cycle begins with an “Innovation Trigger”.
+What phases can the Hype Cycle be divided into?
+According to Gartner Inc., the first phase of the Hype Cycle begins with a technological trigger ("Technology Trigger").
 Here, the attention is limited to the great interest of the professional audience.
-Next, attention rises exponentially to the “Peak of Inflated Expectations“ as a result of the intensive reporting.
-In the third phase, attention plunges into a “Trough of Disillusionment“ due to the unfulfilled expectations.
-Ultimately, attention rises on a “Slope of Enlightenment“ up to the “Plateau of Productivity“ because of a realistic assessment of the advantages and disadvantages of the technology.
-The initially overrated, immature innovation has become solid technology from a realistic perspective.
+As a result of intensive reporting, attention increases exponentially to the "Peak of Inflated Expectations".
+In the next phase, attention drops into a valley of disappointment due to unfulfilled expectations ("Trough of Disillusionment").
+With a realistic assessment of the advantages and disadvantages of the technology, attention finally rises along a path of enlightenment ("Slope of Enlightenment") to the plateau of productivity ("Plateau of Productivity").
+The initially overestimated, immature innovation has become a solid technology from a realistic perspective.

-Thus, in addition to filtering out interesting innovations for the Sheets, the Gartner Hype Cycle also serves a second important function: In order to be able to assess the opportunities and risks of a technology as objectively as possible, a step back should be taken to observe the technology in the larger context of its expected development.
+A simplified formulation of the Hype Cycle is offered by futurologist Roy Amara: "We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run."
+(Amara's Law).
+Thus, in addition to filtering out interesting innovations for the Sheets, the Gartner Hype Cycle has a second important function: In order to be able to assess the opportunities and risks of a technology as objectively as possible, a step back should be taken and the technology observed in the larger context of its expected development.